-You will pay the full cost of emergency services received outside of the United States at the time you receive services.
-To receive reimbursement from us, you must do the following:

-- Pay your bill at the time it is received.
-We will reimburse you for the difference between the amount of your bill and your cost share for the services as outlined in Chapter 4 of this document. - Save all of your receipts and send us copies when you ask us to pay you back.
-In some situations, we may need to get more information from you or the provider who rendered services to you in order to pay you back for our share of the cost.
-Please see Chapter 7 Section 2.1 for expense reimbursement for worldwide services. - □ If you are being asked to pay your bill for worldwide emergency services and are unable to make the payment, please call Customer Service for additional assistance and we may be able to help coordinate payment for covered services on your behalf.
+You will pay the full cost of emergency services received outside of t you receive services.
+To receive reimbursement from us, you must d Pay your bill at the time it is received.
+We will reimburse you for the amount of your bill and your cost share for the services as outline document. ☐ Save all of your receipts and send us copies when you ask us to p situations, we may need to get more information from you or the services to you in order to pay you back for our share of the cost.
+Section 2.1 for expense reimbursement for worldwide services. provider who rendered ☐ If you are being asked to pay your bill for worldwide emergency s make the payment, please call Customer Service for additional as able to help coordinate payment for covered services on your bel ssistance and we may be